AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/copy-project.md

 1.

    <!--
-   Depending on the environment that you use for copying the project, do one of the following:
+   <p data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">Depending on the environment that you use for copying the project, do one of the following:</p>
    -->

    <!--
-   In the Production environment:
+   <p data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">In the Production environment: </p>
    -->

    (Optional) Select any of the following options to remove the items from the new project.